 It is also important to note that just because you feel you have been treated unfairly doesn’t mean the Court will agree.
 Ultimately, it is up to the Court to decide whether or not the Will fully addresses your needs.
 It will make this determination based on:

 - Any provisions previously made to you by the estate

 - Your financial situation and other circumstances specific to your case

 - How much money the estate has on hand

 - Whether anyone else is contesting the Will based on lack of adequate provision

 - Your relationship with the deceased

 Courts will also consider challenges based on some other contentions.
-The first is that the person who created the will – and left you out of it – was bullied, intimidated or coerced into doing so.
-The second is if the person who made the will in question was mentally or intellectually capable of doing so.
-And lastly, the court will consider a contention that the person who made the will made a legally binding agreement to do craft the will in a certain way, a breach of the agreement ensued and you were adversely affected.
+The first is that the person who created the Will – and left you out of it – was bullied, intimidated or coerced into doing so.
+The second is if the person who made the Will in question was mentally or intellectually capable of doing so.
+And lastly, the Court will consider a contention that the person who made the Will made a legally binding agreement to craft the Will in a certain way, a breach of the agreement ensued and you were adversely affected.

 Finally, you may be wondering how much all of this costs.
-Generally, the Court decides who must pay the legal costs associated with the contention of the will.
-In most cases, if he or she rules in your favor, the estate will pay for any legal costs you have incurred.
-However, if the ruling goes against you, the Court may order you to pay the legal costs incurred by the executor.
+Generally, the Court decides who must pay the legal costs associated with the contention of the Will.
+In most cases, if the Judge rules in your favour, the estate will pay for any legal costs you have incurred.
+However, if the ruling goes against you, the Court may order you to pay the legal costs incurred by the Executor.
 This underlines the importance of seeking legal advice from a reputable law firm who have experience in this type of litigation.

 Clearly coping with the death of a loved one is never easy – and discovering that you have been left out of his or her Will while you are grieving complicates matters even further.
 If you feel that you have been wrongfully excluded, it is important to consult a qualified lawyer about these and any other legal remedies that may be applicable to your case.